-Aqua will routinely update its findings for PFOA and PFOS and share them on WaterFacts.com so customers can stay informed.
-In addition, Aqua is diligently collecting samples from a broader geographic area to evaluate any regional impact and possible next steps.
-In the interim, please be assured that the water Aqua provides tests below the EPA's health advisory levels for PFOA/PFOS and is safe to drink.
+Aqua has updated its findings for PFOA and PFOS and shared them on WaterFacts.com so customers can stay informed.
+In addition, Aqua is collecting samples from a broader geographic area to evaluate any regional impact and possible next steps.
+In the interim, please be assured that the water Aqua provides tests below the EPA's health advisory levels for PFOA/PFOS and, therefore, is safe to drink.